-If have you questions regarding how to start up your veterans benefits at Guilford College, please contact Linda Leonard, VA Certifying Official, at 336.316.2120 or email@example.com.
+If have you questions regarding how to start up your veterans benefits at Guilford College, please contact Alfred Moore, VA Certifying Official, at 336.316.2151 or firstname.lastname@example.org.

 The Department of Veteran Affairs administers all benefit programs.
 If you need additional assistance, please call VA’s toll-free number 1.888.442.4551 to speak with a Veterans Benefits Counselor.
 These counselors are there to help with educational questions and benefits.
 To apply for benefits and learn what is happening with VA, please visit the U.S. Department of Veteran Affairs Education Service website.